robertellis100/ang2TableProj6/README.md

 ```
 **Attention Windows Developers:  You must run all of these commands in administrator mode**

-## Run the compiler and a server at the same time, both in "watch mode"
+## Run compiler and server at same time, in "watch mode"
 ```bash
 npm start
 ```